chatoninthecloud/azure-tag-created-by/README.md

   * The Application Insight
 * The role assignment, as a Contributor, of the function app identity (Owner required)

+## Terraform backend

+A Storage Account is used as backend for tfstate file

 # Deployment

 Clone this repository (might really be helpfull)